giulianopz/lfcs/domains/5-service-configuration/d.md

 OpenSSH 8.2 added support for U2F/FIDO hardware authentication devices.
 These devices are used to provide an extra layer of security on top of the existing key-based authentication, as the hardware token needs to be present to finish the authentication.

-It’s very simple to use and setup.
+It's very simple to use and setup.
 The only extra step is generate a new keypair that can be used with the hardware device.
 For that, there are two key types that can be used: ecdsa-sk and ed25519-sk.
 The former has broader hardware support, while the latter might need a more recent device.

 Once the keypair is generated, it can be used as you would normally use any other type of key in openssh.
 The only requirement is that in order to use the private key, the U2F device has to be present on the host.